 Possible risk factors for dextrocardia include a family history of the condition.

 There are no symptoms of dextrocardia if the heart is normal.

 Conditions that may include dextrocardia may cause the following symptoms:

 There are no signs of dextrocardia if the heart is normal.

 Conditions that can include dextrocardia may cause the following signs:

 A complete mirror image dextrocardia with no heart defects requires no treatment.
 It is important, however, to let the child's health care provider know the heart is on the right side of the chest.
 This information can be important in some exams and tests.

-Treatment for conditions that include dextrocardia depends on whether the infant has other heart or physical problems in addition to dextrocardia.
+The type of treatment needed depends on the heart or physical problems the infant may have in addition to dextrocardia.